anupillai/pdsnd_github/README.md

 ### Description
 Using Python to understand U.S. Bikeshare data.
-Calculate Statistics & build an interactive environment where a user chooses the data and filter for a dataset to analyze
+Calculate Statistics & build an interactive environment where a user chooses the data and filter for a dataset to analyze Added Additional Function that will adk for Input from user for showing 5 lines of Raw data and continue to ask Untill User says no

 ### Files used
 Bikeshare.py is the main script utilized